mautic/mautic-marketplace/readme.md

 ## Project description

-This project will expand enable the marketer to interact more smoothly with those plugins and themes available in the Marketplace and also reate and reviews plugins they use!
+This project will expand enable the marketer to interact more smoothly with those plugins and themes available in the Marketplace and also rate and reviews plugins they use!

 Hello, here is the step by step guide to set you up with the project!
 The project is using packagist and supabase basically it migate the packages data from packagist to supabase because the packagist has some limitations!